Class DelegatingEventHandlingComponent

 • DelegatingEventHandlingComponent

-public DelegatingEventHandlingComponent(@Nonnull EventHandlingComponent delegate)
+public DelegatingEventHandlingComponent(EventHandlingComponent delegate)

 Constructs the component with given delegate to receive calls.